Andromeda-stack/Legacy/README.md

 * Download legacy and run "npm install discord.js"

+* Create a "prop.json" and include "token" and "prefix"

 * Go to "prop.json" and paste your bot token.
 If you dont have one please go here, and create a token https://discord.com/developers/applications

 * Run "node index.js" and the bot will start!